 "Aww, come on mama!"
 I groaned as she held up a hand.

-Humming softly to myself, I quickly finished my meal and even washed the dishes when I was done, before heading back upstairs to pack for summer vacation.
+Humming softly to myself, I quickly finished my meal and even washed the dishes when I was done, before feeding Buyo and heading back upstairs to pack for summer vacation.
 After shutting my bedroom door, I wandered over to my closet and grabbed my school bag, feeling relieved I'd emptied it out last night as I dumped it on my bed.
 Knotting a bandanna in my hair, I started darting back and forth between the closet and the bed with clothes and accessories, before stretching and sitting down at the vanity table I rarely used.

-"Hey, Tomi!" she greeted, "You ready to go?"
+"Hey, Tomi!" she greeted, bobbing her newly dyed scarlet head at me, "You ready to go?"

 "Nope," I answered, fanning myself.
 It was fairly hot for early morning.